jgrossophoff/client/README.md

 ### Sound notifications

 This fork adds sound notifications for incoming messages.
-Just create a keybase folder:
+Create a keybase folder:

 `mkdir -p ~/.keybase/audio`

-and create a file incoming-msg.wav into it.
+and create a file `incoming-msg.wav` in it.

+### Build

+Make sure npm and yarn are installed:

+`npm install -g yarn`

+Enter the folder shared and install dependencies:

+`cd shared && yarn install`

+Then run the npm build target:

+`yarn build-prod`

+And to package the electron app:

+`yarn package`

 ### Warnings